Roddy Carr Previews The 147th Open Championship at Carnoustie

 The baked fairways of Carnoustie Golf Links

-They are hitting 7 irons 240 yards off some tees to allow an attack with a mid iron on receptive almost unnatural looking evergreen greens.
+They are hitting 7 irons 240 yards off some tees to allow an attack with a mid iron on receptive almost unnatural-looking evergreen greens.
 They will be merciless with their onslaught in their quest to win the greatest championship of them all, The Open.

 Will some young buck like Rahm dare to attack her with a vengeance, hitting drivers everywhere as the odds are favorable in the brittle dry sparse rough, if you can call it that.
-Or will Tiger who has only hit one driver in three days ‘stinger’ his way to what would be a historic comeback of the magnitude of Hogan after his train crash.
+Or will Tiger who has only shot one driver in three days ‘stinger’ his way to what would be a historic comeback of the magnitude of Hogan after his train crash.

 Tiger testing the stinger